Become a Volunteer

 The R.I.S.E network was created to provide intervention services in the community specifically in response to gang, gun and senseless acts of violence.
 The R.I.S.E Network exists because the community has responsibility in the health of families, youth and the prevention of violent acts.
 The network is a collaborative effort between the Gang Reduction Initiatives of Denver, the Denver District 5 Police Department, and multiple community partners including Families Forward Resource Center, Struggle of Love Foundation, Families Against Violent Acts, and Denver Public Schools.
 As a collaborative network we are able to provide direct services to individuals, schools and organizations that can benefit from violence intervention programs.

 There is a place for everyone around the table.
-According to the Comprehensive Gang Model, the following entitles have a direct impact in the health of the community: Law Enforcement, Community Outreach Organisations, Business Leaders, Schools, Health and Social Service Agencies, Employment Services,Courts/Probation/Parole, City/County Leadership, Faith-Based Organisations and Community Leaders.
+According to the Comprehensive Gang Model, the following entitles have a direct impact in the health of the community: Law Enforcement, Community Outreach Organizations, Business Leaders, Schools, Health and Social Service Agencies, Employment Services,Courts/Probation/Parole, City/County Leadership, Faith-Based Organizations and Community Leaders.
 The network meets once a month to discuss gang dynamics and to find solutions for those needing assistance from the network.
-We also focus on Social Activism which consists of community events, anti-gang marketing campaigns, community mobilisation against gang activity, and senseless acts of violence including gun violence and bullying.
+We also focus on Social Activism which consists of community events, anti-gang marketing campaigns, community mobilization against gang activity, and senseless acts of violence including gun violence and bullying.